 =======

 A simple, robust audit logging package for Laravel applications.
-Drop one trait onto a model and every create, update, and delete is automatically recorded.
-Authentication events, manual logging, scheduled pruning, and a configurable schema are included out of the box.
+Drop one trait onto a model and every create, update, delete, and many-to-many relationship change is automatically recorded.
+Authentication events, manual logging, per-model subject relationships, request-level tracing, async queue support, scheduled pruning, and a configurable schema are included out of the box.

 ---